harrinriza1993/STM32/Tutorial_4_Timer/README.md

 timer_val = __HAL_TIM_GET_COUNTER(&htim16);
 ```

-## 3. Test the timer by toggling led/UART.
+## 3. Test the timer by toggling led.

-Modify the `main.c` as bellow,
+Modify the `main.c` as below,

 ```c